 What is resin?

-In making these craft projects, we are using two-part epoxy resin kits.
-These kits contain two bottles; one is the Part A resin, the other is the Part B hardener.
-When specific amounts of each are mixed, the combo heats up, and the resin hardens or cures.
+To make these craft projects, you’ll need two-part epoxy resin.
+These kits contain two bottles: the Part A resin and the Part B hardener.
+When specific amounts of each are mixed, the combo heats up, and the resin hardens.

-Epoxy is a kind of resin.
+Epoxy is a type of resin.
 You may see other resin types like polyurethane or polyester.
-We aren’t going to use them in these projects as they can be a little tough to work with for beginners.
-If you want to learn more about them, I go into more detail here: what are the different types of resin?
+We aren’t going to use them in these projects because they’re tough for resin beginners.
+Epoxy is the easiest resin for beginners to use.

-How much epoxy resin do I need for craft projects?
+How much epoxy resin do you need for craft projects?

-If you find you have mixed too much resin, don’t waste it!
+But don’t worry if you mix too much resin.
 Here are some creative leftover resin projects.

 Is it safe to use epoxy resin?